ggandor/leap.nvim/README.md

-Premise: jumping from point A to B on the screen should not be some [exciting puzzle](https://www.vimgolf.com/), for which you should train yourself; it should be a _non-issue_.
-An ideal keyboard-driven interface would impose **almost no more cognitive burden than using a mouse**, without the constant context-switching required by the latter.
+Premise: jumping from point A to B on the screen should not be some [exciting puzzle](https://www.vimgolf.com/), for which you should train yourself; it should be a non-issue.
+An ideal keyboard-driven interface would impose almost no more cognitive burden than using a mouse, without the constant context-switching required by the latter.

 That is, **you do not want to think about**